ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 *Git users*
 ![git users](_img/perform-migration-from-svn-to-git/git-log.png)

-To extract a list of all SVN users, from the root of your local Subversion checkout, run this command:
+To extract a list of all SVN users, from the root of your local Subversion checkout, run this Powershell command:

 ```
 svn.exe log --quiet | ? { $_ -notlike '-*' } | % { ($_ -split ' | ')[1] } | Select-Object -Unique